-(ii) Agreements to Represent Pernod Ricard Brands in Canada
+(iii) Agreements to Represent Pernod Ricard Brands in Canada

-On September 24, 2020, Corby renewed its exclusive right to represent Pernod Ricard's ("PR") brands in Canada, including Absolut vodka, for a further five years and three months, effective July 1, 2021 until September 29, 2026, with a potential for automatic renewal for a further three years thereafter, subject to the achievement of performance criteria (the "New Canadian Representation Agreement").
+On September 24, 2020, Corby renewed its exclusive right to represent PR's brands in Canada for a further five years and three months, effective July 1, 2021 until September 29, 2026, with a potential for automatic renewal for a further three years thereafter, subject to the achievement of performance criteria (the "New Canadian Representation Agreement").
+The end of the term of the New Canadian Representation Agreement").
 The end of the term of the New Canadian Representation Agreement aligns with those of existing production and administrative services agreements with PR, which were renewed in 2016.
 Commission revenue earned from the representation of those brands in Canada is presented in the consolidated statement of earnings as part of "Revenue".
 All of these agreements are described in the "Related Party Transactions" section of this AIF.